floatbox/ds-cabinet/README.md

 #### Summary

-Creates a topic for the specified user.
-Author could be the same as the user (if no author_id is passed) or someone else with specified id.
+Creates a topic by current user.

 #### Params

 This enpoint accepts JSON with the following structure:

     { "topic": {
-        "author_id":"1",
         "widget_type":"purchase",
         "widget_options": {
           "domain":"http://...",